 Our working capital needs typically follow a seasonal pattern, peaking during the third fiscal quarter based on seasonal inventory purchases.
-However, during Fiscal 2022, we anticipate our working capital needs will remain elevated in the second fiscal quarter, in part due to actions taken in an effort to mitigate the global supply chain disruption.
+However, our working capital needs were elevated in the Second Quarter 2022, in part due to the actions taken in an effort to mitigate the global supply chain disruptions.
 Our primary uses of cash are for working capital requirements, which are principally inventory purchases, the financing of capital projects, including investments in new systems, and for our capital return program (other than payment of dividends, which continue to be temporarily suspended due to the COVID-19 pandemic).